Title Loan Laws And Disclosures For Each State

 Wisconsin

 Wisconsin law allows borrowers to provide title loans for up to 50% of the vehicle’s value, with a $25,000 total maximum.
-There’s no cap on interest rates, and the loan term can be up to six months.
+There’s no cap on interest rates, and the repayment term can be up to six months.
 Lenders are prohibited from requiring a vehicle key as security and must provide at least 20 days’ notice before repossessing a vehicle.

 Wyoming